jaslynyee/Submission-CC4/README.md

 Instructions on how to run the python scripts locally:
 1. Clone this repository using the web URL (or by downloading the zip folder).
 2. Using Visual Studio Code, paste the web URL (or by opening the downloaded zip folder).
-This will open the files in Visual Studio Code.
+This will open the files in VSCode.
 3. To run the python scripts for Task 1, type the following commands into the terminal in VSCode (Note: python3 and pandas must be installed).

 Python scripts to run: